 He was a stranger, and he knew which car in the parking lot at work was hers.
 She knew that he'd been watching her, but only because of the notes he left on her windshield.
 He knows who he is, and he is not ashamed of himself.
 He knows what he did, and he doesn't … Continue reading A shortlist of men I wish that I could hex, but I just don’t have the energy

 I am going to drop kick the next person who tells me that they are ~*a little OCD*~ straight into the next century.
-My debilitating disorder is not your cutesy quirk.
-You don't get to make light of something that causes me absolute anguish.
-I don't say that I'm a little asthmatic because I get winded climbing … Continue reading Peeling skin: on being “a little OCD”
+I don't say that I'm a little asthmatic when I get winded climbing a lot of stairs, because that would be totally ridiculous and insulting to people who have to deal with … Continue reading Peeling skin: on being “a little OCD”

 Y'all, it is World Suicide Prevention Day.
-While it's a probably trite thing to say, from the bottom of my heart I want you to know that life gets better.
-It is so worth living, and happiness (or, at the very least, passive contentedness) is out there, even if you can't see it yet.
-Some … Continue reading Make sure you stop to see the weird bugs
+While it's a probably trite thing to say, from the bottom of my heart I want you to know that life is so worth living, and happiness (or, at the very least, passive contentedness) is out there, even if you can't see it yet.
+Some disclaimers: yes, life is … Continue reading Make sure you stop to see the weird bugs

 It has been increasingly difficult lately to give myself the space to be a human being.
 I am not inclined to be patient, I have no desire to be strong for the sake of strength, and I would mostly like to succumb to a depression nap, almost all of the time.
 Showing myself a little … Continue reading I’m positive.